LWAYVE/android-sdk/README.md

 ## Section 2: Implementing the LWAYVE SDK in an Android Project
-Incorporating the LWAYVE and ProxSee SDKs in your Android project is a simple three-step process:
+Incorporating the LWAYVE and ProxSee SDKs in your Android project is typically a three-step process:
-1. Add the LWAYVE SDK and ProxSee SDK add-on module as Dependencies
+1. Add the LWAYVE SDK and any add-on modules as Dependencies
 2. Initialize the LWAYVE SDK
-3. Add the LWAYVE Playback control to your app's UI
+3. Add the LWAYVE Playback Control to your app's UI

 ### Prerequisites
 The instructions have been provided below with the following assumptions: